scottgallant/docs.balsamiq.com/README.md

 - [x] Create gulp tasks to pull header/footer from balsamiq.com repo into partials
 - [x] Create Left Nav
 - [x] Create Right / In-Page Nav
+- [x] Get the JS to work in the Search box
+- [x] Make Sidebar Heading Styles the same
+- [x] Remove all of the # anchors
+- [x] Make Titles h1 and decrease headings below that
 - [ ] Create Overview pages based on Leon's IA
-- [ ] Make Titles h1 and decrease headings below that
+- [ ] Try to make the TOC a toggle to expand/collapse
+- [ ] Get the equal column heights to 100%